On Generalizations of the Nonwindowed Scattering Transform: Stability to Dilations

-Then $\Psi$ is a wavelet satisfying (\ref{eqn: decay condition}) and (\ref{eqn: holder condition}). \end{lemma} \begin{proof} Without loss of generality, assume $\alpha < \beta < \kappa <1$.
+\begin{proof} Without loss of generality, assume $\alpha < \beta < \kappa <1$.
 First, it's clear that $\int_{\R^n}\Psi = 0$.
 We now just need to verify properties (\ref{eqn: decay condition}) and (\ref{eqn: holder condition}).
 Assume $c > 0$.
 We can modify the proof accordingly if $c < 0$.
 Then Now use mean value theorem on the first term to choose a point $z$ on the segment connecting $\frac{x}{1-c}$ and $x$ such that

 We now use Cauchy-Schwarz to bound the left side:

 Since $z$ lies on the segment connecting $\frac{x}{1-c}$ and $x$, we see that for some $t \in [0,1]$, we have Thus, $|z| \geq |x|$.
 It now follows that